LibertyDSNP/spec/STYLEGUIDE.md

 Should be avoided

 ## Graph Change Announcements
-Uppercase G, C and A
+Uppercase G, C and A.
+Note: Graph Change Announcements and events have been migrated to use User Data Operations as of version 1.2.0.

 ## Graph Change event
-Uppercase G and C lowercase e
+Uppercase G and C lowercase e.
+Note: Graph Change Announcements and events have been migrated to use User Data Operations as of version 1.2.0.

 ## InterPlanetary File System (IPFS)
 Uppercase I, P, F and S. In the first instance, spell out followed by the acronym in parentheses.
 Use the acronym only thereafter.

 ## MUST/MUST NOT
 All Caps when defining rules for specification

+## Operation
+Uppercase O when referring to spec-defined DSNP Operations

 ## Oxford Comma
 Always use